aleeraser/luzern-velox-bot/README.md

 ## How it Works

 The bot periodically scrapes the specified Luzern Police webpage.
 It compares the currently listed speed cameras with the previously known list.
-If new entries are found, it formats a message and sends it via the Telegram Bot API to all subscribed users.
+If changes are found (new cameras added or existing cameras removed), it formats messages and sends them via the Telegram Bot API to all subscribed users.

-When new speed cameras are detected, the bot sends individual notifications for each newly added camera.
+When speed camera changes are detected, the bot sends individual notifications for each added or removed camera.
 If a Google Maps API key is configured and the user has maps enabled, each notification includes a static map image (800x600px) showing the camera location with a red marker, centered precisely on the camera coordinates.

 The bot implements an intelligent caching system that stores map images locally in the `cached_maps` directory, ensuring that each unique camera location is only downloaded once from the Google Maps API.
 This dramatically reduces API usage and improves response times for previously seen locations.